 Note

-Updates to users or groups governing access permissions are synced in full crawls only.
-Incremental crawls do not currently support the processing of updates to permissions.
+- Updates to users or groups governing access permissions are synced in full crawls only.
+Incremental crawls don't currently support the processing of updates to permissions.

 Content

-Include or exclude data which you want to index
+Include or exclude data that you want to index

 With a Confluence Query Language (CQL) string, you can specify conditions for syncing pages.
 It's like a Where clause in a SQL Select statement.
 For example, you can choose to index only the pages that were modified in the last two years.
 To learn about creating your own query string, see Advanced Searching using CQL.
 The connector indexes all blogs and pages by default.